This article is part of the Appeal: Political Report’s coverage of 2019 local elections.

 Pennsylvania holds 49 district attorney elections this year.
 The state has the country’s second-highest rate of people under correctional control, and these elections provide opportunities for advocates of criminal justice reform to change that distinction.
 DAs enjoy direct discretion and indirect policy influence to shape the criminal legal system.

 With the primaries looming in May, prospective candidates faced a March deadline to file as Democrats or Republicans.
 (Independents and third-party members can file until August.)
 The state provides no candidate database, an obstacle for these elections to get the attention they deserve.
-The Political Report has identified the candidates in 48 counties in this masterlist.
+The Political Report has identified all the candidates in this masterlist.

 Six of the 10 largest counties that are voting for DA this year will have contested elections.